 People of Vienna are warmly invited to share anecdotes of one’s given name to the story-archive of Between my name and me.
 Each participant will have an 1:1 conversation with Michikazu Matsune, going through simple questions about one’s own name.

-The results of Between my name and me will go into a book and an installation later this year, featuring the name-stories of 100 people based in Vienna.
+The collected stories will be part of a book and an installation in the future, featuring the name-stories of 100 people based in Vienna.